VeganPorkChop/CircutPython/IntermediateCoding-Engineering 3/README.md

 #### Wiring Diagram
 ![Mr. Helmstetter's Wiring Diagram Of LED blink assignment](https://user-images.githubusercontent.com/54641488/192549584-18285130-2e3b-4631-8005-0792c2942f73.gif)
 ### Reflection
-This assignment was very easy, but make sure you do not turn the brightness all the way up.
+This assignment was very easy, but make sure you do not turn the brightness all the way up because if you do, you'll go blind.
+I have mine at 0.1 AKA 10%, I found this to be a perfect brightness.
 ## CircuitPython_LED_Fade
 ### Description
 This assignment teaches you how to use the on board LED light, it also teaches the basics of the map function